Polpetta/TecWeb2Project/design.md

-# 'Tecnologie Web 2' relation design
+# 'Tecnologie Web 2' report design

 <h2>Things to do:</h2>
 - Images: